Galileo Galilei Planetarium: Structure

 The building has five floors, six staircases and a 20 m diameter room with 360 seats.
 The inside of the 20 m semispherical dome is covered with reflective aluminium.

-The planetarium (Zeiss projector Model M V) itself is located in the centre, it has over 100 projectors and is approximately 5 m in height and 2.5 tons in weight.
+The planetarium itself is located in the centre.
+The projection array once had over 100 projectors and was approximately 5 m in height and 2.5 tons in weight, but now hosts only six Barco I600-4K10 projectors.
 It consists of a cylindrical framework with independent projectors for the Moon, the Sun and the visible planets (Mercury, Venus, Mars, Jupiter and Saturn) and two spheres in the extremes that project 8,900 stars, constellations and nebulas.